LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

 };

 A class has a set of members, which can be data, function, or type members.
 The interface is defined by the public members of a class, and private members are accessible only through that interface.

+Attributes
+Attributes are a classes' data members.

+Methods
+Methods are a classes' member functions.
+They create an explicit connection among a class, its data members, and some code.
+Defining a method is as simple as adding a function to a class definition.
+Methods have access to all of a class’s members.

 For example:
 class Vector {